Selecting Non-Penetrating Rooftop Anchors

 Non-penetrating roof anchors do exist.
 From weighted anchor points, to parapet clamps, to roofing carts, there are options.
 There are, of course, some things to consider before purchasing one, though:

 Keep in mind that just because the method of securing the anchor does not involve roof membrane penetration, it does not mean that you won’t damage the roof.
-Weighted anchors, for instance, are going to be heavy so they do have the potential to cause damage once assembled or if components are dropped during assembly/disassembly.
+Weighted anchor points, for instance, are going to be heavy so they do have the potential to cause damage once assembled or if components are dropped during assembly/disassembly.
 Take the utmost care in placing them and be sure you follow any manufacturer’s recommendations for protecting your roof during use.
 A fall protection cart can also be used and will most likely not cause any damage unless a fall occurs, in which case many of these carts are going to dig into the roof membrane, as designed.
 In this instance, I think patching a roof will be an acceptable alternative to having a fatality.
 Even parapet clamp anchors can cause damage to your flashing, especially if used in a fall, so be sure to inspect the roof when you are finished.

-Arrest vs Restraint
+Fall Arrest vs Restraint

 Understand the difference between fall arrest and fall restraint, and know which your anchor is designed for.
 It very well could be that it’s designed for both, but you need to know how many it can support for each and if there is a different connection.
 Fall restraint is preventing your workers from actually reaching the edge and falling over.
 For this, they would need a fixed length lanyard or an SRL that – fully extended – was shorter than the distance from the anchor to the edge of the roof.
 Fall arrest is stopping a fall after it occurs.
 Anchors can be designed for either one of these or both.
 For instance, some roofing carts are designed for three people: up to 2 for fall arrest and the rest for fall restraint.
-In addition to there being a limit on the number of users for each type of protection, there are also often separate attachment points for each.
+In addition to being a limit on the number of users for each type of protection, there are also often separate attachment points for each.
 It is imperative that you follow the manufacturer’s requirements if you want the anchor to protect your workers in the event of an actual fall.

 Number of Users